×

 Networking requirements

-You must use the Dynamic Host Configuration Protocol (DHCP) for the network and ensure that the DHCP server is configured to provide persistent IP addresses to the cluster machines.
+You can use Dynamic Host Configuration Protocol (DHCP) for the network and configure the DHCP server to set persistent IP addresses to machines in your cluster.
 In the DHCP lease, you must configure the DHCP to use the default gateway.
-All nodes must be in the same VLAN.
-You cannot scale the cluster using a second VLAN as a Day 2 operation.
-Additionally, you must create the following networking resources before you install the OpenShift Container Platform cluster:

 Required IP Addresses